FrankDocu/Lichess-Development-Onboarding/translation_context.md

 View rematch=

 Play=Links to http://lichess.org.
 This is the home page of Lichess.
-It has a lobby, a feed of what your friends have been up to and various statistics, among other things.
+It has a chat link, a feed of what your friends have been up to and various statistics, among other things.
 "Play" in this context is a verb.

 Inbox=This is in the title for the "Inbox" page (http://lichess.org/inbox) that you can go to by clicking the mail link at the top when you are signed in.
 The translation should match whatever is used for popular email clients such as GMail and Outlook in your language.